 They're horrible.
 I think that the biggest mistake that was made was probably the bailout of Bear Stearns.
 I think they should have let Bear Stearns fail.
 The fact that everybody else now wants a bailout makes complete sense.
 Why bailout AIG and not General Motors?
 General Motors employs more people.

-like Ben Bernanke, current head of the Federal Reserve, says one reason the Great Depression was so severe was that government waited three years before intervening, and let scores of banks fail before then.
+But scholars like Ben Bernanke, current head of the Federal Reserve, says one reason the Great Depression was so severe was that government waited three years before intervening, and let scores of banks fail before then.

 Unfortunately, just because economists understand what caused the Great Depression doesn't mean they understand what needs to be done to prevent one.
 People today mistakenly think that FDR saved us from the Great Depression.
 But from 1932 until at least 1940, the U.S. was still in a depression.
 Government grew during the 1930s more than in any decade in history, and yet at the end of the 1930s, we still had more than 15 percent unemployment.
 So government growth and regulation is not a solution to a depression.
 I would argue it's the exact opposite.